 - Wholegrain Sauce: for a wholegrain béchamel alternative, see our recipe for vegan béchamel sauce and sneak in some additional fibre.
 In addition, you can choose wholegrain pasta for a healthier overall meal.

 This vegan pizzaiola pasta bake can be stored in the fridge with a piece of foil or an air-tight lid on top for 2 days.
-It should always re-heated in the oven before serving.
+It should always be re-heated in the oven before serving.

 Vegan pizzaiola pasta bake